ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/accessrules.md

 As custom object class may not have the same GUID in separate forests, using names may be required.

+> When specifying the name of a property or object class, use the value in the `adminDisplayName` on the schema attribute/class.

 ### InheritedObjectType

 Optional: Yes | Default: `<All>`